whitnessme/capstone-minimum-required-error-messages/README.md

 **String Errors:**

 - [ ]  Is data required?
-    - [ ] If yes, you need to **prevent users from submiting only white-space** (like spaces)*.
-        - This is easily handled by [trimming](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) the input data and checking if the length is 0.
 - [ ]  Does the value excede the max length?* (There should be always be a max length set with the error message or instructions telling the specific range/limit)
 - [ ]  Is there a minimum length?
 - [ ] Are unique entries required?